 - Chebyshev and Butterworth types,

-- Stepped-impedance, shunt stub, and capacitively-coupled resonator filters
+- Stepped-impedance, shunt stub, and capacitively-coupled resonator transmission line filters

 - Automatically generated parameterized WIPL-D Microwave schematic,

-- Further filter refinement powered by WIPL-D Optimizer
+- Subsequent filter refinements powered by WIPL-D Optimizer,

 - On-the-fly validation of filter response during the design stages,